TechnicalPursuit/TIBET/README.md

 Or you can pair TIBET with Apache, CouchDB, Node.js, Rails3 or any other server process you can access via HTTP.

-Built-in server templates in TIBET's `dna` directory can be listed using:
+Built-in application templates can be listed using:

     tibet list dna

-Use the `tibet clone` command to clone any `dna` template to create a new application based on that template.
+Use the `tibet clone` command to clone any available template to create a new application based on that template.

 # Help